-Of the 3,899 participants, at baseline 40.7% perceived their weight as being overweight, whilst the remaining 59.3% did not perceive their weight as being overweight.
-Using SPSS 22 (as in all studies), OLS regression analysis was used to evaluate the relationship between self-perceived weight status at baseline and BMI at follow up, whilst adjusting for the potential confounding factors measured.
-Perceiving oneself as overweight (vs. not) was associated with an increased risk of weight gain during the seven year period (B = 1.056, SE = .175, t = 6.036, p < .0001).
+Of the 3899 participants, at baseline 40.7% perceived their weight as being overweight, whereas the remaining 59.3% did not perceive their weight as being overweight.
+Using SPSS 22 (as in all studies), ordinary least squares regression analysis was used to evaluate the relationship between self-perceived weight status at baseline and BMI at follow-up while adjusting for the potential confounding factors measured.
+Perceiving oneself as overweight (vs not) was associated with an increased risk of weight gain during the 7-year period (B = 1.056, s.e. = 0.175, t = 6.036, P < 0.0001).
 See Table 2 for full results.
-A model which adjusted for baseline BMI only showed that perceiving oneself as overweight (vs. not) was associated with an increase of approximately 0.9 BMI points from baseline to follow up.
+A model, which adjusted for baseline BMI only, showed that perceiving oneself as overweight (vs not) was associated with an increase of approximately 0.9 BMI points from baseline to follow-up.

 We also examined whether the association between perceived overweight and weight gain was dependent on accuracy of perceived overweight status.
-In other words, we tested whether the effect of perceived overweight on future weight gain was similar in participants who accurately perceived they were overweight (BMI ≥ 25.0 at baseline) and participants who overestimated their weight as being overweight (BMI < 25 at baseline).
-When included in the fully adjusted model, the interaction term between perceived overweight (levels: perceived overweight at baseline vs. not) and accuracy of overweight perception (levels: objective overweight at baseline vs. non overweight at baseline) was not significant and did not explain any further variance in weight gain (R2 change = 0.0001, p = .23).
+In other words, we tested whether the effect of perceived overweight on future weight gain was similar in participants who accurately perceived they were overweight (BMI \geq 25.0 kg m-2 at baseline) and participants who overestimated their weight as being overweight (BMI < 25 kg m-2 at baseline).
+When included in the fully adjusted model, the interaction term between perceived overweight (levels: perceived

+Table 2.
+Study 1 linear regression results for the association between perceived overweight and weight gain overweight at baseline vs not) and accuracy of overweight perception (levels: objective overweight at baseline vs non overweight at baseline) was not significant and did not explain any further variance in weight gain (R^2 change = 0.0001, P = 0.23).
 Thus, the effect that perceived overweight had on weight gain was not dependent on whether participants' perceptions of overweight were accurate or inaccurate.